Here’s a Painless Way to Get Money Back for Price Changes on Your Purchases

-An app called Earny gets me money back on purchases I make online whenever there’s a price change.
-It works for a bunch of retailers, too, including Amazon, Gap, Jet, Kohl’s, Nordstrom, Old Navy, Overstock, Target, Walmart and Zappos.
+This service gets me money back on any purchases I make online whenever there’s a price change.
+It works for a bunch of retailers, including Amazon, Gap, Jet, Kohl’s, Nordstrom, Old Navy, Overstock, Target, Walmart and Zappos.

-Here’s the catch: You have to keep your email receipts.
-But other than that, you do nothing.
+Here’s the sweetest part: All you have to do is keep your email receipts.
+Other than that, you do nothing.
 Nothing at all.

 Just a personal note about me: I’m really good at doing nothing.
 Maybe you are, too.